 - Australian citizen retiring overseas

-- Accessing super early on ‘compassionate grounds’, such as mortgage stress, or serious medical illness or disability
+- Early release of super on compassionate grounds, such as mortgage stress, or serious medical illness or disability

 - Terminal illness